mpagels/mpagels/readme.md

 🧑‍💻 I'm from Hamburg, Germany and currently working as a Web Developer / Assistent Coach at [neuefische](https://www.neuefische.de/).\
 🛠️ I've always had a soft spot for computers and the drive to learn new software.\
 🌱 At the end of 2018 I got a raspberry pi.\
-💓 I then fell in love with programming, problem solving and daily routines automation and changed my profession (after 15 years of filmmaking) to pursue my new dream creating awesome applications that help people.\
+💓 I then fell in love with programming, problem solving and daily routines automation and changed my profession (after 15 years of filmmaking) to pursue my new dream: Creating awesome software that help people.\
 👀 Check out my github so follow my journey from programming enthusiast to progamming lover.
 &nbsp;

-### 📬 Find me at
+### 📬 Find me at:

 &nbsp;\
 [![Github Badge](http://img.shields.io/badge/-Github-black?style=flat-square&logo=Github&link=https://github.com/mpagels)](https://github.com/mpagels)